Olpe, Germany: Rail and bus transport

 Olpe's railway station lies on the single-tracked Biggetalbahn (KBS 442) on which hourly runs the Biggesee-Express (RB 92) passenger service to Finnentrop with connections to the Ruhr-Sieg-Express (RE 16).
-In the outlying centre of Sondern is a “lake station” which allows a direct transfer from the railway to a passenger boat.
+In the outlying centre of Sondern is a "lake station" which allows a direct transfer from the railway to a passenger boat.
 It is the only one in North Rhine-Westphalia.

 The line was built by the Bergisch-Märkische Eisenbahn (railway), going into operation between Finnentrop and Olpe on 1 November 1875.
-Originally it ran by way of Gerlingen and Rothemühle (both belonging to the community of Wenden) to Freudenberg in Westphalia where it joined to the Asdorftalbahn by way of Niederfischbach to Kirchen (Sieg) with a further connection to another line, the Siegstrecke (KBS 460).
+Originally it ran by way of Gerlingen and Rothemühle (both belonging to the municipality of Wenden) to Freudenberg in Westphalia where it joined to the Asdorftalbahn by way of Niederfischbach to Kirchen (Sieg) with a further connection to another line, the Siegstrecke (KBS 460).
 Another line ran from Olpe by way of Drolshagen and Bergneustadt to Dieringhausen with a connection to the Aggertalbahn (KBS 459).

 Today, Olpe is the endpoint of the line to Finnentrop.
 The tracks of the other lines have been removed during the 1990s and the early 2000s.
 In 2013, the train and bus stations were relocated downstream the Bigge River.
 On the premises of the former railway station and the neighboring industrial sites, new commercial and recreation areas developed, including a lake-view restaurant.
 The construction of a new town hall, integrating the old railway station building, is planned.

-As for local road transport, many buslines run, joining Olpe to the neighbouring towns and communities.
-The operators are the Verkehrsbetriebe Westfalen-Süd (VWS, “Westphalia-South Transport Services”) whose seat is in Siegen, and the Busverkehr Ruhr-Sieg (BRS, “Ruhr-Sieg Bus Transport”).
+As for local road transport, many buslines run, joining Olpe to the neighbouring towns and municipalities.
+The operators are the Verkehrsbetriebe Westfalen-Süd (VWS, "Westphalia-South Transport Services") whose seat is in Siegen, and the Busverkehr Ruhr-Sieg (BRS, “Ruhr-Sieg Bus Transport”).
 Also, lines of the Regionalverkehr Köln bus company run to Olpe.

-Local rail and road transport are integrated with the Westphalia South Transport Community (Verkehrsgemeinschaft Westfalen Süd, VGWS).
+Local rail and road transport are integrated with the Westphalia South Transport municipality (Verkehrsgemeinschaft Westfalen Süd, VGWS).